codiga/doc.codiga.io/docs/coding-assistant/your-own-plugin.md

 Anytime a snippet is insert by any of the mechanism (inline completion, shortcut or snippet search), we need to send a callback to Codiga to indicate that a user inserted a snippet.

-Do do so, we call the `recordAccess` mutation.
+To do so, we call the `recordAccess` mutation.
 We pass the snippet identifier that was inserted as a parameter.
 The `userFingerprint` is a string that is at least 40 characters long and is unique to the IDE.
 This string is generated only once through the life of the plugin and is never generated again.

 ```